Free Case Evaluation

 Determining whether self-driving cars are safer than human drivers is a complex issue, due to the disparity between autonomous vehicles and human-driven cars on the road.

 While autonomous vehicle errors have indeed led to accidents, it’s important to note that human error is responsible for thousands of accidents annually.
 As autonomous technology evolves and more self-driving cars hit the roads, comprehensive data and analysis will be crucial in making a definitive comparison.
-For now, the debate continues as we weigh the promise of autonomous safety against the reality of their current performance and the inherent risks of human driving.

 Who is Responsible For Self-Driving Car Accidents?